AUK608/Driver_Drowsiness_Warning_DeepLearning/README.md

 The References to Inputs, Codes, Issues, Solutions, etc., are kept in text files.
 The Libraries installed with the version is also kept in text files.

 The Model has been trained on NVIDIA RTX 3080 10GB variant.

+Note : The Input and Output Files will be added soon.